lilybugged/lilybot/README.md

 *some commands require that the server also uses the separate "discoid" bot*

-There is no auth link for this; you need to individually set it up for it to work:
+I ain't hostin' this, therefore there is no auth link.

+Set up locally as follows:

 1. go to "my applications" on discord's site and create an application (you can use the icon above as the avatar)
 2. save changes and then click "add bot user"